asmunder/asmunder.github.io/_posts/2015-06-04-Announcing-raaSAFT-an-easy-to-use-CG-MD-framework.markdown

 LAMMPS as backends.
 Even though I really like HOOMD-blue, I realize it's not the world's most used MD code, so again this is an opportunity to ensure as many people as possible can use raaSAFT.

+So, I hope raaSAFT will be useful for others, and I'm more than happy to hear any comments, questions etc. either here or over on Bitbucket.

 [hoomd]: http://codeblue.umich.edu/hoomd-blue/
 [MSEsite]: http://molecularsystemsengineering.org/